princomp/princomp.github.io/source/lectures/oop/inheritance.md

 If there was a `SetNOW` method in both the `Bike` and the `Vehicle` method, we could not force access to the `Vehicle` method^[Actually, we could, if you read [this post](https://stackoverflow.com/a/32562464), but it is considered bad practice.].
 -->

-## On Private and Public Methods and Attributes
+## On Private, Public and Protected Methods and Attributes

-The following example tries to make it clear that `private` attributes *cannot* be accessed from classes inheriting.
+The following example tries to make it clear that

+- `private` attributes *cannot* be accessed from classes inheriting, nor from e.g., `Main` methods manipulating objects,
+- `protected` attributes *can* be accessed from classes inheriting, but *cannot* be accessed from e.g., `Main` methods manipulating objects,
+- `public` attributes *can* be accessed from classes inheriting *and* from e.g., `Main` methods manipulating objects.

 ```{download="./code/projects/InheritanceAndAccessModifiers.zip"}
 !include code/projects/InheritanceAndAccessModifiers/InheritanceAndAccessModifiers/Person.cs